stephenrobinson/stephenrobinson/README.md

 >
-># I am a Software Developer, Trainer and Lecturer
+>## Software Developer, Trainer and Lecturer
 >
-The resources that I create are generally used for educational purposes although I may occasionally create programming tools and games
+Resources to support training activities

-This project is related to Python and is a basic ASCII hangman game
+This project is written in Python and is a basic ASCII hangman game
 > Educational notes:
 - Python is generically a functional language.